Mythology vs. Philosophy

 Mythology tries to answer the fundamental aspects of tradition and beliefs.
 Philosophy tries to answer the fundamental nature of knowledge and reality.

-In the ancient time it was largely believed that with the limitation of science, the purpose of a myth was to provide the society with a truth for the people to interpret.
-In modern times with the evolution science it is the logical offshoot of philosophy i.e. science providing the real truth to the people with any scope for interpretation.
+In the ancient time it was largely believed that with the limitation of science, the purpose of a myth was to give the society with a truth for the people to interpret.
+In modern times with the evolution science it is the logical offshoot of philosophy i.e. science providing the truth to the people with any scope for interpretation.

 Mythology makes our traditions and Philosophy breaks our boundaries of reality, creating a wonderful world for us that of myths and truths.